Blizzard launches esports app for Overwatch, Hearthstone and more

-The Blizzard Esports Mobile App is available now, and focused on delivering scores, schedules, updates and other game-centric updates in a manner that will be familiar to anyone who has MLB or NBA apps installed on their phones.
+The Blizzard Esports Mobile App is available now, and it's focused on delivering scores, schedules, updates and other game-centric updates in a manner that'll be familiar to people who have MLB or NBA apps installed on their phones.

 The app currently supports the following titles: